 Fast forward to sometime in the summer of 1998 when my cousins, my BFF, and I headed to the DuQuoin State Fairgrounds to see Leann Rhines and Bryan White.
 Bryan put on a great show, but the storm had started moving in quickly.
 LeAnn had to postpone for safety reasons.

 We made a mad dash for my cousin’s car in the pouring rain.
 As we struggled to see our way out of the congested fairgrounds parking lot in the downpour, we kept smelling coffee.
 That was odd considering that none of us had any, nor was there any stowed in the car.
 We finally figured out that the combination of summer heat and rain had actually started steaming my necklace of Costa Rican coffee beans from a recent trip… That was a first for me.
 Scented fashion accessories.
-Not all age-inappropriate…
+Not at all age-inappropriate…

 However, the evening’s adventure did not end in DuQuoin.
 We headed east then south down Route 148 and took some side roads in Herrin where we thought there might be better visibility without so many headlights glaring and that type of thing.
 Uh, bad choice.
 Apparently, Herrin had a flash flooding issue.